Nikola, Iveco and OGE sign preliminary hydrogen distribution agreement

 OGE owns and operates 12,000 kilometres of natural gas pipeline infrastructure network in Germany.

-Nikola and Iveco, a unit of Italian American vehicle maker CNH Industrial, are in a joint venture to build battery-electric and hydrogen heavy trucks.
+Nikola and Iveco, a unit of Italian American vehicle maker CNH Industrial (CNHI.MI), are in a joint venture to build battery-electric and hydrogen heavy trucks.
 CHN Industrial has a 7.11% stake in Nikola, through Iveco.

 Prototype building of their Nikola Tre FCEV truck is set to begin this year, with testing and validation continuing into 2022, while production is planned to start in the second half of 2023.